-As members of the Inogen Alliance and with a strengthened Pacific presence, network and international business connections are creating new pathways for knowledge sharing and collaboration.
+with a strengthened Pacific presence, connections are creating new pathways for knowledge sharing and collaboration.

 LOOKING AHEAD

 As Our Pathway 2025 enters its final year, we're focused on leveraging the opportunities these strategic investments have created.
 With deeper focus on business performance and client outcomes, we'll continue inspiring sustainable futures for the communities we serve.